aekiss/run_summary/README.md

 ### Customising the output
 To customise what is output, simply edit `output_format` in `run_summary.py`.

 `run_summary.py` collects much more data than it outputs by default to the .csv file so there are plenty of extra things to add if you want them.
+Run with the `--list` option to see a list of available data you can add to `output_format`.
 Changes to any variable in any .nml file will automatically be output.

 ## Requirements
 - Requires Python 3, [nmltab](https://github.com/aekiss/nmltab) and a reasonably recent version of git.
 - On NCI you may need to do something like this: